New

 How to directly edit your research brief to fine-tune questions, methodology, target audience, and more.

 While the AI Consultant is excellent at drafting and iterating on your research brief through conversation, sometimes you know exactly what change you want to make and you'd rather just do it yourself.
-Koji's brief editor lets you directly modify every part of your study design.
+Koji's brief editor lets you directly modify every part of your study design through a structured interface.

 When to Edit Manually vs. Chat